The Best Air Fryer Chicken Drumsticks

 Servings: 3

-While it depends on the size of the chicken leg and how crowded the rack is, cooking time is usually twenty minutes: ten minutes, flip, and ten more minutes.
+It depends on the size of the chicken leg and how crowded the rack is.
+In general, the cooking time is usually twenty minutes: ten minutes, flip, and ten more minutes.

 For best results, don’t overcrowd the drumsticks.
 You probably will have to cook them in batches, depending on the size of your air fryer.
 The internal temperature of the chicken should be 165°F, and juices should run clear when pierced with a fork.